 Jared Harris plays Legasov to perfection; his dogged determination somehow always tempered, resigned to the fact he knows his efforts will be in vain.
 Add the always superb Stellan Skarsgård into the radioactive blender as a cynical Moscow bureaucrat, Emily Watson as a whistleblowing nuclear physicist and complete the ensemble of POV storytellers with Jessie Buckley as the wife of one of the irradiated firemen and… light the blue touch-paper, and retreat to a safe distance because Chernobyl is some of the most visceral and powerful television you’ll see.
 Ever.

-In focusing on this misplaced pride in Communism and characters who either tow or decry the official line, Craig Mazin has created an ‘mazin’, near-perfect television hotbed; for this is how TV differs from cinema; instead of one protagonist trying to achieve a goal and one antagonist trying to stop him, here, there is conflict at every turn.
+In focusing on this misplaced pride in Communism and characters who either tow or decry the official line, Craig Mazin has created an ‘mazin’, near-perfect television hotbed; for this is how TV differs from cinema; instead of one protagonist trying to achieve a goal and one antagonist trying to stop him, to make great television, there must conflict at every turn.
 HBO’s Chernobyl is a pressure cooker waiting to go off, where every line, every action and every visual conveys the desperation, chaos, and incompetence which made the disaster so much more severe.

 “You are dealing with something that has never happened on this planet before.”

-This all happened and it’s gonna get worse and worse because you know someone, at some point, is gonna have to go in there before millions more die horribly.
+The Knowing I mentioned earlier becomes The Dread as you know it’s gonna get worse and worse because you realize someone, at some point, is gonna have to go in there before millions more die horribly.
 Twenty-five million Russians died protecting their Родина (motherland) in the Second World War, and they were going to have to sacrifice tens of thousands more to save their future.